art-test-stack/vessel_position_forecast/README.md

 The error distribution plots for latitude and longitude predictions show the spread of errors in predicting these two values.
 In both cases, the distributions are sharply peaked around zero, indicating that most predictions are very close to the true values, with only a small number of errors at greater magnitudes.

 The learning curve shows the model's performance as the size of the training set increases.
 Both the training and validation errors decrease as more data is added, indicating that the model benefits from additional data.
 The gap between the training error (blue line) and validation error (orange line) suggests some degree of generalization challenge, as the validation error remains higher than the training error.
-However, the continuous decrease in validation error with more data suggests that the model’s performance could further improve with additional training data\\
+However, the continuous decrease in validation error with more data suggests that the model’s performance could further improve with additional training data

 Overall, these plots indicate that the model has a strong prediction capability, with low errors across most cases, though additional data might still help it generalize even better.

-\subsection{Prediction of Future Positions}
+### Prediction of Future Positions

-\subsubsection{Future Position Prediction}
-For each vessel in the test dataset, the program uses the most recent data points to predict future positions based on the elapsed time (time\_diff\_seconds).
-It calculates prev\_* features similarly to the training phase, then passes these into the trained models to obtain latitude and longitude predictions. \\
+For each vessel in the test dataset, the program uses the most recent data points to predict future positions based on the elapsed time (`time_diff_seconds`).
+It calculates prev_* features similarly to the training phase, then passes these into the trained models to obtain latitude and longitude predictions.

 ```python
 predicted_lat = model_lat.predict([list(prediction_data.values())])[0]